Different Types of Wood Wall Treatments

 White Picket Farmhouse

-Beadboard is a type of wainscoting that consists of narrow planks in rows lined up against each other.
+Beadboard consists of narrow planks in rows lined up against each other.
 In between the wood planks there is a ridge or indentation called a “bead.”
-Beadboard is typically installed vertically with a baseboard and is capped by a molding.
+Beadboard is commonly used as wainscoting, installed vertically with a baseboard and is capped by a molding.
+Beadboard can also be found as a ceiling application.

 The Destiny Formula

-Whether you are building a home or looking to remodel, it’s helpful to know the difference between each of the different wood wall applications and how you can use them in combination with each other.
-Adding board and batten and shiplap as a wainscoting application can add value and visual interest to your home.
-Installing shiplap in a bathroom has become a popular style trend and you don’t have to worry about using a wood sealer with our prepainted shiplap.
+Whether you are building a home or looking to remodel, it’s helpful to know the difference between each of the different wood wall applications and how you can use them in your home.
+Mix and match different wall treatments for added value and visual interest.
+Interested in using shiplap as a wall treatment in your interior?
+Check out 15 Ways To Use Shiplap In Your Home for inspiration.